Expats Talk about Health Insurance and Healthcare in Tijuana, Mexico

 We asked expats in Tijuana if they have access to public healthcare in Tijuana.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the local healthcare system in Tijuana.
 Access to healthcare has become increasingly difficult due to the limited resources available.
 Many hospitals and clinics have had to reduce their services and staff due to the financial strain of the pandemic.
 Additionally, the lack of personal protective equipment has made it difficult for healthcare workers to provide care safely.
 The long wait times for appointments and the limited availability of testing have also been a challenge for many people in the city.
-Despite these difficulties, the healthcare system in Tijuana has been doing its best to provide care to those in need," mentioned one expat in Tijuana.
+Despite these difficulties, the healthcare system in Tijuana has been doing its best to provide care to those in need," said an expat in Tijuana.

 What advice do you have for expats having a baby in Tijuana?